mosaicthej/GFW/paper.md

  economically destructive to do so, but more to instill fear and self-censorship and implicitly mold the online behavior with the sense of compliance.

+Flaws and opportunities for exploitation exist for each level of filtering, if exploiting these flaws would lead to eventual policy change due to the increasing cost of maintaining the GFW, or the increasing dissent from the citizens, or the increasing pressure from the international community; The circumvention tools would be the catalyst for the change. <x>07_taxonomy</x>

 ### How Packets Are Monitored

 The packets in the internet traffic tracked by the GFW are monitored mainly with